-Love at Middle Age: When Two Souls are Wise
+Love in Middle Age - When Two Souls are Wise

-Love at middle age might seem at first glance just the same as any other.
-But for those who experience it, it can be the culmination of their lives to find themselves with another person who fits both their mind and heart.
+Love in middle age might seem, at first glance, just the same as any other type of love.
+But for those who experience it, it can be the culmination of their lives.
+It’s an opportunity for them to find themselves with another person with whom they’re compatible both mentally and emotionally.

-The oddest thing about love during more mature ages is that it comes about unexpectedly.
-It’s not uncommon for people to have gone through several emotional failures or even reached the point of closing off their heart to avoid future suffering.
+The oddest thing about love in middle age is that it comes about unexpectedly.
+It’s not uncommon for people to have gone through several emotional failures or even reached the point of closing off their hearts to avoid future suffering.

-But as it happens often times, when you’re not expecting something suddenly it arrives, and while you’re in the middle of a seemingly unimportant conversation worlds subtly begin to collide, opening up a whole new universe.
+But as happens often, things come about when you least expect them.
+Even in the middle of a seemingly unimportant conversation, worlds can come together subtly, opening up a whole new universe.

-Today we invite you to delve a little deeper into this subject of mature love.
+Today, we invite you to delve a little deeper into the topic of love in middle age.

-Let’s start by clarifying one very important thing: when you reach middle age you’ve experienced a number of decades in your life.
+Let’s start by clarifying one very important thing: when you reach middle age, you have decades of experience under your belt.

-Nevertheless, maturity of the soul, mind, and heart doesn’t come with the years you live – it’s gained from the wisdom and values you’ve obtained over time.
+Nevertheless, the maturity of the soul, mind, and heart isn’t necessarily related to the number of years you live – it’s gained from the wisdom and values you’ve gathered over time.

 Two souls who connect, each with their own baggage

-- That’s why love at middle age can become a wise and fulfilling relationship in which a couple accepts everything from the past because it has helped them understand what they want from the present, as well as what they are unwilling to withstand.
+That’s why love at middle age can lead to a wise and fulfilling relationship in which a couple accepts everything from the past.
+They do so because it has helped them understand what they want from the present, as well as what they are unwilling to stand.

-- Love at middle age will have its baggage, but far from hiding it the couple can discuss it with the trust that comes from two people who understand and respect the other’s past.
+- Love at middle age will involve a good amount of balance.
+However, rather than hiding it, the couple can discuss it with the trust that comes from two people who understand and respect the other’s past.

 The maturity of enjoying the present to the fullest

-You might not have the youthfulness you had when you were 20, but you don’t want that, either.
-Couples who have found happiness at middle age know and understand that they are in the best time of their life, not longing for the past nor fearing for the future.
+You might not have the youthfulness you had when you were 20, but that’s not necessarily what you want, either.
+Couples who have found happiness at middle age know and understand that they are in the best time of their lives.
+They’re not longing for the past or fearing for the future.

-- There’s no better way to enjoy this time than through a love that excites you, ties you to the earth around you and yourself.
-It’s like finding what you had always dreamed of, so you can live in the “here and now,” strengthening who you are and your self-esteem.
+- There’s no better way to enjoy this time than through a love that excites you.
+In addition, it serves to tie you to the earth around you and yourself.
+It’s like finding what you had always dreamed of so you can live in the “here and now”.
+This will strengthen your identity and self-esteem.

-This can give you a great sense of peace because once the years go by and everyone “becomes a real person,” it provides an added value that you can bring to a relationship.
-If you choose to find that at middle age you’re living in a different way.
+This can give you a great sense of peace because, once the years go by and everyone “becomes a real person,” it provides an added value that you can bring to a relationship.
+Love in middle age is lived in another way.

-Being young at heart is a virtue you must strive for every day, and it starts, no doubt, by loving yourself.
+Being young at heart is a virtue you must strive for every day.
+Without a doubt, it starts with loving yourself.

-- If you take the steps toward deciding to start a new relationship at middle age, the youthfulness inside you will fill you with enthusiasm, passion, desire, and emotion.
+- If you take the steps toward deciding to start a new relationship and find love in middle age, the youthfulness inside you will fill you with enthusiasm, passion, desire, and emotion.

-That wonderful place that you find when you least expect it, but it’s worth fighting for every day.
+What a wonderful place you find when you least expect it.
+Nevertheless, it’s worth fighting for every day.